 Nutritional Info & Ingredients: (Fit) Calories 432 / Protein 30 g / Carbs 24 g / Fat 24 g (Performance) Calories 679 / Protein 58 g / Carbs 24 g / Fat 39 g.
 Grass-fed beef, sweet potatoes, onions, cold-pressed California Avocado Oil, organic cage-free eggs, organic cage-free egg yolks, organic vinegar, organic rosemary extract, garlic, olive oil, fresh herbs, spices, sea salt & pepper

 Night 5: Organic Free-Range Turkey Meatloaf & Green Beans & Metabolic Shepherd’s Pie

 I was not stoked about this meal.
 I mean, I picked it off the menu myself and at the time I was thinking it would be the awesomest.
 But last night I was so not in the mood for meatloaf and I hate green beans, so there’s that.
 Metabolic Meals for the win on this one because the meatloaf was actually really, really good.
-I forced myself to eat three green beans out of principal, but the meatloaf was the show stopper.
+I forced myself to eat three green beans out of principal, but the meatloaf was the show stopper in my humble opinion.